Live Call Routing

 What happens if I send an SMS message to a Live Call Routing number?

 Live Call Routing is designed to handle voice calls and does not support SMS messages.
-Text messages sent to a Live Call Routing number will not trigger an incident or route to the on-call responder.
+Text messages sent to a Live Call Routing number do not trigger an incident or route to the on-call responder.

-Updated 5 days ago
+Updated 1 day ago